Join us for Hoboken's Polynesian Race and Festival at Maxwell Place Park on Saturday,

 12:30PM .
 Breakdown and Loading

 2:00PM .
 Race Closes

 See the Athlete Information section below for additional informaton.

-We are pleased to be moving forward with the 2020 Hudson River Cup race on Saturday, July 25.
-Fortunately, our region has been recovering well from the COVID-19 Pandemic over the past few months but that does not mean we will be any less vigilant of safety requirements to protect our athletes, our volunteers and members of the public.
+We are pleased to be moving forward with the 2021 Hudson River Cup race on Saturday, August 7.
+Fortunately, our region has been recovering well from the COVID-19 Pandemic but that does not mean we will be any less vigilant of safety requirements to protect our athletes, our volunteers and members of the public.
 To do that, we will be following all current state government restrictions and implementing a few changes to our race.
 Please review these new guidelines and procedures below.

 Limit on Capacity